-But later Arif, a young writer from Anantnag, also known as Islamabad, reminded me that it was not this simple.
-The ‘loudness’ of Kashmir’s struggle post-1989 was a response to a more ‘quiet’ process of colonisation that took route in 1947.
-Kashmir can’t be frozen – not in 1988, nor in 1947, nor in a future that is free.
-This is not because of the physical impossibility of freezing time and place, but because philosophically and ideologically to freeze a moment, at any point in time, would be to delegitimize the larger continuum of struggle.
+Another friend had recently spoken to me about her visit to Kashmir in 1988 – a year before the war in Kashmir began in full.
+I longed to freeze Kashmir in that pre-war moment; to hold onto a world that was not yet full of mass graves, a world that was not yet familiar with torture, nor embedded with violence and loss.
+But Arif, a wonderful young writer from Anantnag (aka Islamabad), reminded me that it was not this simple.
+The ‘loudness’ of Kashmir’s struggle post-1989 was a response to a more ‘quiet’ process of colonisation that took route in 1947, and in many ways also before.
+Kashmir can’t be frozen – not in 1988, nor in 1947, nor in a free future.
+Philosophically and ideologically to freeze a moment, at any point in time, would be to delegitimize the larger continuum of struggle.

-It was not until we visited Kashmir together in early 2010, that the idea of Kashmir shifted for Kasturi.
-It was here in Kashmir, when Kashmir became a place with people who had faces and names, as the streets became familiar, as she saw the bullet holes on a cement wall and the smashed the windows of a friend’s home, as she walked past graves, too many of them, some containing known martyrs, and others graves that were anonymous and shallow, it was here when Kashmir opened up to her—with all its flavours and contradictions and personalities—that what had previously been an intellectual or critical concern became personal.
+I asked Kasturi if there was a point at which her own understanding of Kashmir shifted.
+When did Kashmir become more than a Bollywood landscape or news headline?
+“I guess it was at college that I really started to learn how contested India is as a nation.
+We started to break down how these ideas of unity in diversity really work, and especially how they don’t work.
+I would go to seminars, or protests, and join facebook groups that discussed Kashmir, the North East and the Naxals.”
+Kasturi continued, “But even then, it wasn’t personal.
+My feelings really changed after I went to Kashmir.”
+When Kashmir became a place with people who had names, as the streets became familiar smells, as she saw the bullet holes on a cement wall and the smashed windows of a friend’s home, as she walked past graves, too many of them, some containing known martyrs, others that were anonymous, it was here when Kashmir opened up to her—with all its flavours and contradictions and personalities—that what had previously been an intellectual and ethical concern became personal.